 Another unique feature in Dublin is the incredibly colourful and beautiful Georgian doors you’ll come across.
 Dublin was a city that really grew during the 1700s when it became one of the most important cities in the British Empire.

 At the time the Georgian architectural rules were pretty strict.
 So as a way for people to give their homes some personality they created these amazing doors that you can’t simply walk by without admiring.
 They are located all around the city and you’ll never come across two that are identical.

 4. The Church Bar

-The place is steep in history and amazing architecture that includes a cafe, nightclub and barbeque area on the terrace.
-You can enjoy a lovely meal here while surrounded by beautiful stain glass windows.
+The place is steeped in history and amazing architecture that includes a café, nightclub and barbeque area on the terrace.
+You can enjoy a lovely meal here while surrounded by beautiful stained glass windows.
 Then you can head up to the nightclub and have a great night in Dublin.
 It’s a unique combination of two worlds that you’ll not want to skip past while in Dublin.

 5. Shrine of St. Valentine

 Many people might not know this but the Patron Saint of Love, St. Valentine is actually buried in Dublin at Whitefriar Church.
 At the church, there is a shrine dedicated to him, where you can go and ask him to bless your marriage or help you to find love.
 This attraction is for all you romantic people out there that might be interested in stopping by to check it out.